112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 all over Europe.
 It is another of the appalling consequences of the war Germany started.

-A Frenchmen who took a walk in Paris, recently, said to an American friend, "In forty years of living in Paris, I have never seen so many prostitutes!
+A Frenchman who took a walk in Paris, recently, said to an American friend, "In forty years of living in Paris, I have never seen so many prostitutes!
 And in respectable neighborhoods!
 It's disgraceful."